aaronj1335/t-js/README.md

      $ make test

-or viewed in the browser by opening the `index.html` file.
+or viewed in most any system with a modern browser by opening the `index.html` file.

+documentation is generated with the `make readme` target.

 usage
 -----